lmsace/moodle-hide-correct-questions/README.md

 3. Turn editing on.
 4. Click on the quiz activity to access its settings.
 5. In the quiz settings page, locate the '**Question behavior**' section and '*click on*' it.
-6. Look for the '**Each attempt builds on the last**' setting and '*enable*' it.
+6. Look for the '**Each attempt builds on the last**' setting and '**enable**' it.
 This setting allows each attempt to build on the previous one, retaining the user's previous responses and providing a cumulative learning experience.
 7. Next, scroll down to the '**Extra restrictions on attempts**' section.
-8. From the dropdown menu, select the option that says '**Hide the correct answered question in new attempt**'.
-This setting '*hides the questions that were answered correctly in the previous attempt*'.
+8. From the dropdown setting '**Hide questions on attempt**', select the option that says '**Hide the correct answered question in new attempt**'.
 9. Save the quiz settings to apply the changes.
 With these settings enabled, when a learner attempts the quiz again, the questions will be hidden, allowing them to reflect on their previous attempt and make improvements without directly seeing the correct answers.
 >Note: It's important to communicate these settings to your learners so they understand the behavior of the quiz and the purpose behind hiding the questions on subsequent attempts.

 ## Contributing
 Contributions to this Moodle plugin are welcome.
-If you encounter any issues or have suggestions for improvement, please submit them through the [GitHub repository](https://github.com/your-username/moodle-hide-correct-questions/issues).
+If you encounter any issues or have suggestions for improvement, please submit them through the [GitHub repository](https://github.com/lmsace/moodle-hide-correct-questions/issues).

-## License
-This Moodle plugin is licensed under the [MIT License](LICENSE).

 ## Support
 For support or assistance, please contact the plugin author or submit an issue through the [GitHub repository](https://github.com/lmsace/moodle-hide-correct-questions/issues).